j-liu-dev/j-liu-dev.github.io/_posts/portfolio/2018-02-26-fishing-club-3d.md

 I personally proved that TDD was worth its fame.
 With the TDD in place, the number of failing beta tests decreased by 85%.

-To the client's delight, the revenue increased by 8.9% after the transformation.
+To the team's delight, the revenue increased by 8.9% after the transformation.
-It took them 7 months to get the statistics, and they happily informed me at the end of their fiscal year.
+It took 7 months to get the statistics, and they happily informed me at the end of the fiscal year.